geostyler/geostyler-wfs-parser/README.md

 [GeoStyler](https://github.com/terrestris/geostyler/) Data Parser implementation for Web Feature Services (WFS)

-Currently, WFS service must support `application/json` as outputFormat and its application server must be configured to send CORS headers (only needed if WFS Service is not located on the same origin as the component using this parser)

 ### Issues
 Please provide related issues here https://github.com/terrestris/geostyler/issues

+### Info
+Currently, WFS service must support `application/json` as outputFormat and its application server must be configured to send CORS headers (only needed if WFS Service is not located on the same origin as the component using this parser)